flybywiresim/docs/docs/simbridge/troubleshooting.md

     ![FlyPad Sim Options](../fbw-a32nx/assets/flypados3/flypad-settings-sim-options.png){loading=lazy align=left width=50%}

     - If the wifi / connectivity icon is crossed, head to Flypad settings --> Sim Options
-    - To attempt connection : Simbridge Connection: Turn "AUTO" to "OFF" and "AUTO" again.
+    - To attempt connection : Simbridge Connection: Turn "AUTO" to "OFF" for a few seconds and "AUTO" again.

 ## Network Configuration